hxhlb/lara/README.md

 - ui is buggy on 17.x
 - doesnt work on ipad m1-m4?
 - .aea ota updates do not work.
+- card overwrite seems to only overwrite one card.

 ### fixes:
 kernelcache download fix: